-Our assets Production platforms, subsea wells and an onshore gas treatment facility
+Our assets Production platforms, subsea completions and an onshore gas treatment facility

-As one of the operators active in the southern part of the North Sea, Wintershall Noordzee currently operates 19 producing facilities on the Dutch, English, German and Danish continental shelves.
-The 2 main platforms (L8-P4 and P6-A) are manned 24/7 and the satellite platforms surrounding the main platforms are normally unmanned.
-All our assets, including our 4 producing subsea wells, are monitored from the nearest manned location and/or from our Central Control Room in Den Helder.
+As one of the operators active in the southern part of the North Sea, Wintershall Noordzee currently operates 13 producing facilities on the Dutch and UK continental shelves.
+All our platforms are normally unmanned installations.
+All of them, including our 4 producing subsea completions, are monitored from our Central Control Room which is located in Den Helder.

 The majority of Wintershall Noordzee’s production facilities can be found in the Dutch sector of the North Sea.
-The oldest still producing facility is our manned P6-A production platform which was installed in 1982.
-The youngest facility Ravn, to be found on the Danish continental shelf, was installed in 2015.
+The oldest still producing facility is our L8-P production platform which was installed in 1994.
+The youngest producing facility, D12-B, can also be found on the Dutch continental shelf and was installed in 2019.
 Wintershall Noordzee only has one onshore asset which is the Q8-terminal in Velzen-Noord, near IJmuiden.
 This onshore gas processing facility has been in production since 1986.
 It accommodates the gas coming from the normally unmanned Q1-D and Q4-C offshore facilities, brings it up to specification and transports it into the national gas grid.

 Wintershall Noordzee B.V. based in Rijswijk (The Netherlands) was first established in 1965 as Pennzoil Nederland Company, a pioneering independent operator.
 Wintershall Dea acquired the company in 1989, subsequently adding Clyde Petroleum to its portfolio in 2003 to create the basis of the company it is today.

-As one of the producers of natural gas in the Dutch sector of the Southern North Sea, Wintershall Noordzee operates more than 19 offshore installations.
+As one of the producers of natural gas in the Dutch sector of the Southern North Sea, Wintershall Noordzee operates 13 producing offshore installations.
 In recent years, the company has further expanded its operated portfolio to the continental shelves of the United Kingdom, Germany and Denmark.

 Facts & Figures Average annual gas production of approx. 4 mio boe

 4 subsea completions